Replace Your Vital Records

 Contact the "county clerk's office" or "clerk of the court" for the county or city in which the divorce was granted.

 Xổ số trực tiếp 3 miềnContact the in which the divorce was granted.

 If the divorce occurred in another country and you're in the U.S., contact that country's They can tell you how to get a copy of the divorce decree.

-, adopted people must make arrangements through state agencies.
-Find out what records are available and how to get them.
+, adopted persons must make arrangements through state agencies.
+Find out what records are available and how to obtain them.

 Contact a State Agency to Obtain Adoption Records

 Xổ số trực tiếp 3 miềnYou may be able to get identifying or non-identifying information about your adoption.
 What information you can obtain will depend on state statutes.
 Some states have age restrictions or require court proceedings to get information about an adoptee’s birth.